-These pages contain sample reading intervention lesson plans based on the interventions used in Texas Center for Learning Disabilities (TCLD) 2006-2011 research for struggling readers in grades 1—3 (Early Intervention) and grades 6—8 (Remediation).
-Research staff members developed the plans, which align with the Texas Essential Knowledge and Skills.
+These pages contain sample reading intervention lesson plans from our partners and lesson plans based on the interventions used in Texas Center for Learning Disabilities 2006–2017 research for struggling readers in grades 1–5 and grades 6–8.
+Also included are helpful instructional resources.
+Research staff members developed the TCLD plans, which align with the Texas Essential Knowledge and Skills.
 Additional lesson plans will be posted as they become available.
 To sign up for notification when new plans are posted, subscribe to our mailing list.
 For specific questions related to lesson plans or other TCLD work, contact us.

 The elementary lesson plans focus on comprehension, word study, or phonics, based on struggling students' different needs.
-For the research study, lesson plans were based on published interventions; however, the lesson plans provided here were revised to be more widely applicable.
+In 2015, an after-school intervention program with computer instruction component was implemented.
+For the research study, some of the lesson plans were based on published interventions; however, the lesson plans provided here were revised to be more widely applicable.

 The middle school lesson plans are based on novels used in middle school reading units, and feature research-based activities, with references to this research throughout.
 These lesson plans are appropriate for use with struggling readers and focus on improving reading comprehension.
 Research staff members developed the lesson plans, and certified teachers implemented them.

-These four intervention overviews and sample lesson plans illustrate instruction provided to struggling readers in elementary school (grades 1—3) as part of our 2006-2011 Early Intervention research.
+These 11 intervention overviews and sample lesson plans illustrate instruction provided to struggling readers in elementary school (grades 1–5) as part of our 2006–2016 early intervention research.
 These sample lessons address students' different needs and were implemented in Tier 2 of a response to intervention model.
 They are appropriate for use with struggling readers in elementary school.
 Lessons focus on comprehension, word study, or phonics.
+In 2015, an after-school intervention program with computer instruction component was implemented.

 This guide is designed for teachers and provides detailed information about some of the lesson plans used in Tier 2 intervention for struggling readers in middle school as part of the research efforts of the Texas Center for Learning Disabilities (TCLD).
 This guide describes each component of instruction, and provides instructions, sample scripts, and planning templates so that teachers can develop similar lesson plans that align with their own state standards and adopted curricula.